Image is of FEEST Staff before cutting the purple ribbon to our new space!

 In a moment when so much feels unstable, the WCCDA HUB stands as a reminder that stability itself is political.
 Creating a permanent home for community organizing, affordable housing, healthcare, and services for youth and elders is an act of resistance.
 It affirms that relationships deserve care, that organizing requires time, and that our communities deserve spaces where they can gather without fear of displacement.

-For FEEST, being part of the HUB is about being in closer relationship with our neighbors and fellow organizers, and about sharing space with people who are actively shaping a more just future.
+For FEEST, being part of the HUB is about being in a closer relationship with our neighbors and fellow organizers, and about sharing space with people who are actively shaping a more just future.

 As we look ahead to 2026, the HUB will continue to be a place where deeper questions are asked, shared analysis is built, and community knowledge is turned into action.
 It will also be a place where we return to food, culture, and togetherness as tools for connection and organizing, reinforcing the foundations that sustain long-term change.